cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ###### Pseudo-Code

 The ICS04 provides an example pseudo-code that enforce the above described conditions so that the following sequence of steps must occur for a packet to be acknowledged from module *1* on machine *A* to module *2* on machine *B*.

+// What to do with the relayer?
+Do we want to keep it?
+// We pass the `relayer` address just as in [Receiving packets](#receiving-packets) to allow for possible incentivization here as well.

 ```typescript
 function acknowledgePacket(